wp-plugins/amr-users/readme.txt

 == Changelog ==
 = Version 1.1 =
+*   Allowed for situation where there may be no user meta data for a user record.
+*   Tested on 2.8.4

+= Version 1.1 =
-Fixed an inappropriate nonce security check which caused a plugin conflict.
+*   Fixed an inappropriate nonce security check which caused a plugin conflict.

 = Version 1 =
-Initial Listing
+*   Initial Listing

 == Installation ==